 One member is often the second reader of the thesis proposal.
 A member can also be chosen from outside the Faculty (for example, a field instructor or a leading practitioner in the field).
 It is possible to appoint a committee member from another university who has similar graduate faculty status at her/his university.

 Note: It is not a requirement that all committee members be members of the SGS at University of Toronto.

-If the student is enrolled in a collaborative program, the thesis will be supervised and evaluated in the same manner as those in the home graduate unit.
-Normally, at least one graduate faculty member affiliated with the collaborative program will be a member of the student’s thesis committee.
+If the student is enrolled in a collaborative specialization, the thesis will be supervised and evaluated in the same manner as those in the home graduate unit.
+Normally, at least one graduate faculty member affiliated with the collaborative specialization will be a member of the student’s thesis committee.

 It is recommended that the thesis committee consist of at least 2 working members.
 At a minimum, the thesis committee should consist of the supervisor plus at least one other member.
 The size and composition of the committee should ensure reasonable support for the student during all stages of development and completion of the thesis.

 Note: The final oral examination requires a quorum of three voting members.
 For the oral examination, one or more examiners join thesis committee member(s) to conduct the exam.
 A final target of four members for the oral examination committee ensures that the quorum of three voting members will be met should unforeseen circumstances require a member to be absent.

 When all thesis committee members have been selected and have agreed to serve, the student completes the “Thesis Committee Member Form” (Appendix B), and submits a copy to the Associate Dean of Research for subsequent placement in the student’s file.